-- Guidance:Section 8.7.1 is based on Section 2101(a) of the Act provides that the purpose of titleXXI is to provide funds to States to enable them to initiate and expand the provision of child health assistance to uninsured, low-income children in an effective and efficient manner that is coordinated with other sources of health benefits coverage for children. - 8.7.1.
-Provide an assurance that the following disenrollment protections are being applied: - Guidance:Provide a description below of the State's premium grace period process and how the State notifies families of their rights and responsibilities with respect to payment of premiums.
-(Section 2103(e)(3)(C)) - 8.7.1.1.
+1 substance use level of that ty of each type of financial requirement applied by the State to mental health or disorder benefits in any classification is no more restrictive than the predominate type which is applied by the State to medical/surgical benefits within the same Guidance: I the one-half requiremen medical/sur restrictive le f there is no single level of a type of financial requirement that exceeds threshold, the State may combine levels within a type of financial t such that the combined levels are applied to at least half of all gical benefits within a classification; the predominate level is the least evel of the levels combined to meet the one-half threshold b(3)(i)(B)(2)).
+8.5.
+Describe how the State will ensure that the annual aggregate cost-sharing for a family does not exceed 5 percent of such family's income for the length of the child's eligibility period in the State.
+Include a description of the procedures that do not primarily rely on a refund given by the State for overpayment by an enrollee: (Section 2103(e)(3)(B)) (42CFR 457.560(b) and 457.505(e)) 8.6.
+Describe the procedures the State will use to ensure American Indian (as defined by the Indian Health Care Improvement Act of 1976) and Alaska Native children will be excluded from cost-sharing.
+(Section 2103(b)(3)(D)) (42CFR 457.535) 8.7.
+Provide a description of the consequences for an enrollee or applicant who does not pay a charge.
+(42CFR 457.570 and 457.505(c)) Guidance: Section 8.7.1 is based on Section 2101(a) of the Act provides that the purpose of title XXI is to provide funds to States to enable them to initiate and expand the provision of child health assistance to uninsured, low-income children in an effective and efficient manner that is coordinated with other sources of health benefits coverage for children.
+8.7.1.
+Provide an a ssurance that the following disenrollment protections are being applied: Guidar the S ide a description below of the State's premium grace period process and how tate notifies families of their rights and responsibilities with respect to nent of premiums.
+(Section 2103(e)(3)(C)) 8 8.7.1.1.
 State has established a process that gives enrollees reasonable notice of and an opportunity to pay past due premiums, copayments, coinsurance, deductibles or similar fees prior to disenrollment.
-(42CFR 457.570(a)) - 8.7.1.2.
+(42CFR 457.570(a)) 8 8.7.1.2.
 The disenrollment process affords the enrollee an opportunity to show that the enrollee's family income has declined prior to disenrollment for non-payment of cost-sharing charges.
-(42CFR 457.570(b)) - 8.7.1.3.
-In the instance mentioned above, that the State will facilitate enrolling the child in Medicaid or adjust the child's cost-sharing category as appropriate.
-(42CFR 457.570(b)) - 8.7.1.4 The State provides the enrollee with an opportunity for an impartial review to address disenrollment from the program.
-(42CFR 457.570(c))
+(42CFR 457.570(b))